justynjay/ijustyncom/content/other.md

     Music
 </h4>
 <p>
-    A profile of carefully curated playlists that are a perfect encapsulation of my music tastes over more than a decade.
+    A profile of carefully curated playlists that are a perfect encapsulation of my music tastes over more than a decade
 </p>

 <script>/*